kaiw1atcmu/kaiw1atcmu.github.io/index.md

 ## What Is My Perspective On Scientific Research?
-As a veteran software developer and seasoned algorithm engineer, I constantly feel unfulfilled with the passive acquisition of ready-made knowledge alone, and I am in the conviction that quality research should be conducted and consolidated with a principled, mathematical methodology.
+As a veteran software developer and seasoned algorithm engineer, I constantly feel unfulfilled with the passive acquisition of ready-made knowledge alone, and I am always in the conviction that quality research should be conducted and consolidated with a principled, mathematical methodology.
+Sentimentally, scientific research is more like a long journey in solitude.

 ## References
 [Definition of Research](https://researchwhisperer.org/2012/09/18/what-is-research)